makandra/spreewald/README.md

 Spreewald is a collection of useful steps for cucumber.
 Feel free to fork.

+You can find a list of all contained steps at the end of this README.

 ## Installation

 Add this line to your application's Gemfile: